The Affair (Child novel): Plot

-Jack and Deveraux grow close, and have sex at the inn.
-When the mother of the dead boy commits suicide by standing in front of a moving train, he travels to the Pentagon and confronts Frazer, having realized that he had a personal interest in protecting the army's relationship with Senator Riley.
-Frazer tries to kill Jack with a hammer, but Jack breaks his spine.
+Reacher and Deveraux grow close, and have sex at the inn.
+When the mother of the dead boy commits suicide by standing in front of a moving train, he travels to the Pentagon and confronts Frazer, having realized that he had a personal interest in protecting the army's relationship with Carlton Riley.
+Frazer tries to kill Reacher with a hammer, but Reacher uses the same hammer to kill him in self-defense.
 Neagley arranges for the death to be labeled an accident, and takes Reacher to Garber, who provides him with a confidential file painting Deveraux as a sociopath who broke the arm of a woman named Alice Bouton out of jealousy.
 Garber explains that the military is content to blame her for the murders, but since they have no jurisdiction on domestic soil, it has been decided to instead shut down the investigation and turn the matter over to local authorities.
-Reacher is told that if he agrees to drop the matter, his job will be secure, but he's allowed to leave with the file anyway.
+Reacher is told that if he agrees to drop the matter, his job will be secure, but he is allowed to leave with the file anyway.

 To celebrate Reed's exoneration, his father organizes a visit to Carter's Crossing and Fort Kelham.
-Reacher learns something interesting: "Janice Chapman" was an assumed identity, and that the victim is really Audrey Shaw, a former intern for Senator Riley who was paid to leave her position after having an affair with the senator.
+Reacher learns something interesting: "Janice Chapman" was an assumed identity, and that the victim is really Audrey Shaw, a former intern for Carlton Riley who was paid to leave her position after having an affair with the senator.
 He also deduces that the other women were also involved with Reed at different times, and may have become pregnant, which would have tarnished his reputation.
 After subduing a team of unarmed artillerymen sent to arrest him for violating orders, he and Munro work to separate the Rileys from the rest of the partygoers, allowing Reacher to take them hostage.
-At gunpoint, Senator Riley confesses what Reacher already knew: Deveraux's file was forged to clear his son, Reed did murder the first two women, and then killed Chapman for the fun of it.
-Reacher then breaks Reed's neck, and does the same for his father, before leaving them in a car to be run over by an oncoming train.
+At gunpoint, Carlton confesses what Reacher already knew: Deveraux's file was forged to clear his son, Reed did murder the first two women, and then killed Chapman for the fun of it.
+Reacher then breaks Reed's neck, and does the same for his father, before leaving them in a car to be demolished by an oncoming train.

 To protect the army, Reacher invents a story that the Rileys were killed in an accident, and that the militia was responsible for the murders.
-Nevertheless, Garber informs Reacher that his actions have put him on the "shit list", meaning he will never be promoted or allowed to return to active duty.
-Reacher decides to resign from the service, and hitchhikes for the first time, setting up the events of Killing Floor.
+In the course of his investigations, Reacher had been rude to a senior officer who was a member of the Kelham PR office.
+Garber informs Reacher that despite the very successful conclusion of the case, a complaint by this PR officer has been taken seriously, and Reacher has been put on the "shit list".
+Knowing that he will likely spend the rest of his military career sitting behind a desk, Reacher decides to resign from the service, and sets out on the road, setting up the events of Killing Floor.